-• Verifying cluster using the WebManager

-• Verifying the status by using the WebManager10
+• Verifying the status using the WebManager 104 • Verifying status using commands 106

-• Verifying status by using commands

-Verifying cluster using the WebManager
+Verifying the status using the WebManager

 The cluster system you have set up can be verified by using the WebManager or running the ExpressCluster command from the command prompt.
 This chapter provides instructions for verifying the cluster system by using the WebManager.
 The WebManager is installed at the time of the ExpressCluster Server installation.
 Therefore, it is not necessary to install it separately.
 The overview of the WebManager is provided.
 Then how to verify a cluster by accessing the WebManager is described.